Carzuiliam/generic-data-structures/README.md

 ## Additional Info

-Since this is a work in progress, probably I will add more features in the future (e.g. stacks, sparses matrices and trees).
+Since this is a work in progress, probably I will add more features in the future (e.g. stacks, sparse matrices and trees).
 Stay tuned!

 ## License